 - The promotion of competition was in the aims of the Lifesaving Society at its formation in 1891.
-National and provincial championships have been organized in Canada under the auspices of the Lifesaving Society Canada for over 40 years. - Opportunities are available for athletes to compete locally, regionally, provincially, nationally and internationally.
-Visit lifesavingnb.ca for information about upcoming competitions. - The Lifesaving World Championships are organized every two years under the auspices and rules of the International Life Saving Federation.
+National and provincial championships have been organized in Canada under the auspices of the Lifesaving Society Canada for over 50 years. - Opportunities are available for Age-group, Senior and Masters athletes to compete locally, regionally, provincially, nationally and internationally. - The Lifesaving World Championships are organized every two years under the auspices and rules of the International Life Saving Federation.
 The Commonwealth Lifesaving Championships are organized every two years under the auspices of the Royal Life Saving Society.
-Lifesaving Sport is also part of the World Games and World Masters Games which are held every four years.
+Lifesaving Sport is also part of the World Games and World Masters Games which are held every four years. - □ TeleGames: The Lifesaving Society's Junior Lifeguard TeleGames are inter-club level competitions held at aquatic facilities throughout the year.
+In TeleGames, participants have the opportunity to experience Lifesaving Sport events in a fun and encouraging competitive environment.
+TeleGames can be delivered during regularly scheduled club meetings, classes or workouts or as an inter-facility or regional competition.
+Performances are compared with other lifesavers - all without travelling.